-- 3.1.1 When undertaking ARC business, an individual must clearly disclose any material personal interests that may impact, or be perceived to impact, their ability to perform the role for which they have been engaged. - 3.1.2 In accordance with any additional ARC guidance or procedures relevant to their role, individuals must consider their interests in all possible areas including: - professional positions - membership of committees of other organisations - consultancies - boards of directors - advisory groups - professional relationships - family and personal relationships, or - financial interests, including receiving recompense in the form of cash, services or equipment from other parties to support research activities. - 3.1.3 A material personal interest may also exist where an individual's partner or immediate family member has any of the interests listed in clause 3.1.2.
-The term 'partner' may refer to personal or business partners. - 3.1.4 It should be noted that enmity as well as friendship can give rise to a real or perceived conflict of interest.
+- 3.1.1 When undertaking ARC business, an individual must clearly disclose any material personal interests that may impact, or be perceived to impact, their ability to perform the role for which they have been engaged. - 3.1.2 In accordance with any additional ARC guidance or procedures relevant to their role, individuals must consider and disclose interests in all possible areas including: - professional positions - membership of committees of other organisations - consultancies - foreign financial support (cash or in kind) for research related activities - current or past associations or affiliations with a foreign sponsored talent program - current associations or affiliations with a foreign government, foreign political party, foreign state-owned enterprise, foreign military and/or foreign policy organisations - boards of directors - · advisory groups - professional relationships - family and personal relationships, or - financial interests, including receiving recompense in the form of cash, services or equipment from other parties to support research activities. - 3.1.3 A material personal interest may also exist where an individual's partner or immediate family member has any of the interests listed in clause 3.1.2.
+The term 'partner' may refer to personal or business partners.